fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/create-charts-in-ruby-on-rails-using-database.md

 This section showcases how you can do this using the FusionCharts Ruby on Rails wrapper.

-As an example, in this section, you will be shown how you can create a drill-down chart by fetching the required data from a database.
+As an example, in this section, you will be shown how you can create a drill down  chart by fetching the required data from a database.

 >  Before you proceed, make sure you have [installed and set up the plugin](/getting-started/ruby-on-rails/install-using-ruby-on-rails) correctly.